 "As a younger woman, I spent too much time worrying that I wasn’t achieving enough, or I was straying too far from what I thought was the prescribed path," Obama wrote.
-"What I hope my daughters will realize a little earlier is that there is no prescribed path, that it’s OK to swerve, and that the confidence they need to recognize that will come with time."
+"What I hope my daughters will realise a little earlier is that there is no prescribed path, that it’s OK to swerve, and that the confidence they need to recognise that will come with time."

 She said her advice would be the same if she were giving it to sons, a nod to Markle and her son Archie.

 Markle noted that if she’d known the former First Lady would be so generous and open in her responses, her questions may have been more detailed and probing, and she would have called Obama, rather than emailed.
 Still, the last question elicited a tear-jerking and heart-felt response from Obama.
 Markle closed the interview with a fun, “wild-card” question.
 “What is the most beautiful sound that you’ve ever heard?”
 Markle asked.